au-research/ARDC-23-things/_things/thing-2.md

 ---
 layout: thing
 thing: 2
-title: 'Issues in research data management'
+title: Issues in research data managament
 description: |
     Research data is critical to solving the big questions of our time.
 So what are some of the issues we face in managing research data?